Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 ### 3) National Equity

 * **Target outreach where gaps persist**: use communications in beneficiaries’ **preferred language** (translated materials) alongside medication therapy management and preventive touchpoints tailored to each community.
 This is supported by equity patterns in **Cost PMPM** and **Count PMPM** by race and svc: the **Other** group has lower equity across **Total, OP, and PROF**, while **Hispanic** has higher equity in **RX** and **Total** (for example, in 2009 Total Cost PMPM for all race groups besides Other clustered around **\$358.9 to \$371.5 PMPM** vs. **Other at \$326.1PMPM**, and RX Cost PMPM for all race groups besides Hispanic clustered around **\$126.2 to \$136.9** vs. **Hispanic at \$159.7**).
 Tailored outreach and MTM should narrow these level differences while preserving overall trend improvements.
-* **Publish an equity scorecard** tracking gaps in use and spend by group and service line; fund interventions where gaps fail to narrow across review cycles.
+* **Publish an equity scorecard**: track gaps in use and spending by race group and svc, and fund interventions where gaps fail to narrow across review cycles.
+This is needed because each KPI shows race group declines by service in 2010 that move in parallel, which can mask persistent level differences (MLR: -44.1% to -45.6%; Cost PMPM: -37.8% to -40.4%; Count PMPM: -34.8% to -35.9%).
+A recurring scorecard keeps attention on closing gaps rather than only tracking service-line totals.

-### 4) Implementation & Monitoring

-* **Launch a 12-month pilot roadmap** (transportation/telehealth, MTM, targeted preventive outreach) with named owners, budgets, and evaluation plans tied to KPI movement and avoidable acute use.
-* **Create a monthly performance dashboard** with early-warning thresholds and equity gap tracking; review quarterly with the Secretary’s Office and Policy & Planning to adjust funding and programs.

 # Assumptions and Caveats: